 Thank you, Pier Giorgio, for listening to Jesus’ words and making them your own.
 Your example has moved me and hundreds of thousands of others to translate the Beatitudes into Good News with our very lives.
 Be with us on this great expedition to heaven!

-If we lost hope, show us the way “verso l’alto” upward to heaven!
+If we have lost hope, show us the way “verso l’alto,” upward to heaven!